LukeDowell/flash-chords/README.md

 **1/17/2022**

 I read a little bit about the utility classes that come with TypeScript today.
-In particular, I am pretty interested in Partial.
+In particular, I am partial to Partial.
 It let me do this:

 ```typescript
 mockRequestMIDIAccess.mockImplementation((): Promise<Partial<WebMidi.MIDIAccess>> => {